freddycs/byd_car_mqtt/README.md

    4. Under the Controls section, click on the `Generate DiLauncher Automations JSON` button.

 This action will create a file named `dilauncher_automations.json` in your Home Assistant configuration directory (`/config`).
-This file contains 25 entries: 17 for AC temperatures (17°C to 33°C) and 8 for fan speeds (0 to 7).
+This file contains 307 entries: 181 for speed, 101 for SoC, 17 for AC temperatures (17°C to 33°C) and 8 for fan speeds (0 to 7).

 ## 2. Retrieving and Importing the File